Jackson Family Genealogy

 By John R. McAnally and Janie J. Kimble

-Here is the study of Jacksons in Virginia whose descendants' DNA matches that of Robert Jackson of Hempstead, New York.
-John (Jack) McAnally and Janie Kimble have been working on this very steadily for most of 2009.
-You can find the resulting chart for these Jacksons at Virginia Jacksons related to Robert Jackson.
+This is the study of Jacksons in Colonial Virginia whose descendants' DNA matches that of descendants of Robert Jackson of Hempstead, New York.
+John (Jack) McAnally and Janie Kimble worked on this very steadily for most of 2009 and picked it up again in 2012.
+Now in 2017 continuing DNA research reveals new aspects to consider as newer tests are available and more folks are being tested.
+And so we learn a bit more concerning who is connected and who are not connected.
+You can find the resulting chart for these Jacksons at https://www.wikitree.com/wiki/Jackson-28322.

-These families have not been added to this site because of this uncertainty.
-The many records we have purchased from the Clerk of the Circuit Court of Prince William County have increased our knowledge, but we have not been able to connect all of the various families represented in our Y-DNA Virginia database as yet.
+So these Virginia Jackson families were not added to the Hempstead Jackson database because of uncertainty and that has proved to be the right move.
+The many records we purchased from the Clerk of the Circuit Court of Prince William County have increased our knowledge, but we have not been able to connect all of the various families represented in our Y-DNA Virginia database as yet.
 Though these Jacksons are my (Jack) relatives as determined by Y-DNA, Charles Leslie McAnally and myself are not included in this study even though we know we are descendants of Samuel Jr. and Vashti Greening Jackson.
-Our records are not linked to these families because we do not know the link from our second great grandfather to Samuel Jackson Jr. Nor have we included the Lynns as yet, but the recent Y-DNA test of Gerry Lynn has shown that they are going to be a very important key to understanding the connection between our families.
-And it now becomes apparent that we need to purchase what records are available on the Lynns in Prince William County.
-And we have not included Jim Ray Jackson's patriarch, George Jackson b.
-1777 Virginia, because there is no source document that even hints to his connection and because there are so many possible men in this study that have the given name George.
-So, in essence this study is the genealogy and Y-DNA implications of four living Jackson men who have participated in the Jackson DNA Project.
-Their results indicate a close relationship to Robert of Hempstead but whether it is as a descendant of Robert or of some relative of Robert's who arrived at an early time in Virginia is not yet known.
+Our records are not linked to these families because we do not know the link from our second great grandfather to Samuel Jackson Jr.

-There are four conjectures in this chart based on both the Y-DNA connections and family relationships.
+There are four conjectures in this chart of Samuel's descendants based on both the Y-DNA connections and family relationships.
 If folks will click on the individuals to read their notes and sources, they will find the conjectures clearly indicated.
 It has been and will continue to be a fascinating, but frustrating study as Prince William County, is a 'lost records' county with many records missing.
-We expect that as folks explore this new rootsweb chart, we will have additions and corrections to be made now and then.
+We would welcome any additional research that can be added to this.

 Table of Contents